hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 ## Set up Apache SkyWalking for Kubernetes monitoring

-Apache SkyWalking leverages Kubernetes [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) service for collecting metrics data from Kubernetes cluster.
-It then leverages *OpenTelemetry* collector to transfer the Kubernetes metrics to *OpenTelemetry* receiver in Apache SkyWalking Observability Analysis Platform (OAP) for Kubernetes monitoring.
+Apache SkyWalking leverages the Kubernetes [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) service for collecting metrics data from Kubernetes cluster.
+It then leverages the *OpenTelemetry* collector to transfer the Kubernetes metrics to *OpenTelemetry* receiver in the Apache SkyWalking Observability Analysis Platform (OAP) for Kubernetes monitoring.

 ![](/img/otel-collector.png)

 ### Deploy Apache SkyWalking

-I will take the approach to setting up the Apache SkyWalking as a *self-managed* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
-This mainly takes into account the security concerns in HPE GreenLake product environment.
+In this blog post, I will take the approach to setting up the Apache SkyWalking as a *self-managed* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
+This mainly takes into account matching with the strict security parameters of HPE GreenLake for Private Cloud environment.

-Install Apache SkyWalking using Helm charts with *elasticsearch* as storage:
+To start, install Apache SkyWalking using Helm charts with *elasticsearch* as storage:

 ```markdown
 $ git clone https://github.com/apache/skywalking-kubernetes